mertall/patchtst_and_hnsw/README.md

 - **Compute Power**
   Training for 50–100 epochs with larger batches on GPUs/TPUs may further reduce forecasting loss.
 - **Model Capacity**
-  Upgrading to PatchTST-base (more layers, higher `d_model`) could capture longer-range dependencies—at the cost of compute.
+  Using heavier PatchTST (more layers, higher `d_model`) could capture longer-range dependencies—at the cost of compute.
 - **HNSW Tuning**
   Experiment with `M` and `ef_construction` to trade off index build time, memory, and query recall/latency with much more data, evaluate use of RAG with HNSW pipeline provided contextual time series data for a specific problem.